Discover Eguisheim – Alsace’s Picture-Perfect Village of Storks and Vineyards

 Evening walks and lovely dinners

-We stay in Eguisheim for three nights, just enough time to explore the area and the three castles that look down on the village.
-In the evenings we walk around the small alleys and observe life in the village.
-The children coming home from school, the house cat stroking around the corner and the smell of freshly baked bread from an open window.
-Eguisheim is not a typical tourist resort, although the village gets its fair share of tourists (700 000 visitors a year to be exact).
-Eguisheim is a village that lives and thrives, largely thanks to its tourists.
+We stay in Eguisheim for three nights—just enough time to explore the village and the three castles that watch over it.
+In the evenings, we wander through the narrow alleys, soaking in everyday life: children returning from school, a house cat weaving around a corner, and the aroma of freshly baked bread drifting from an open window.
+Eguisheim isn’t a typical tourist hotspot, though it does welcome its fair share of visitors—around 700 a year, to be exact.
+Yet it’s a village that lives and breathes, thriving in part thanks to those who come to see it.

 restaurant by a stone house on a historic street